justsaumit/auto-captive-portal-login/README.md

 ## Future additions:
-~~Update the script upon reaching college as the Xpath values would differ.~~ Make the python-script platform independent
+~~Update the script upon reaching college as the Xpath values would differ.~~ Rewrite the script in Java
+Make the python-script platform independent
-or just Make a separate shellscript to log in via CLI using curl.
+OR Make a separate shellscript to log in via CLI using curl